Committed to connecting the world

 Session 3: Synchronization and TSN

 Synchronization and the propagation of time is a fundamental networking technology in various industries, e.g., in telecommunication networks (e.g., to support the operation of cellular networks), in industrial automation, in in-vehicle networks like automotive and aerospace.
 Time synchronization is also one of the tools in the toolset of IEEE 802.1 Time-Sensitive Networking.
-This session provides updates and future plans of the following groups actively dealing with synchronization: ITU-T Q13/15, IEEE 1588, 802.1, and 802.3.
+This session provided updates and future plans of the following groups actively dealing with synchronization: ITU-T Q13/15, IEEE 1588, 802.1, and 802.3.

 Q&A Session